Enid Armory

 The Enid Armory was located in Enid, Oklahoma and has been listed on the National Register of Historic Places since 1988.
 The two-story building was constructed in 1936 as a Works Progress Administration project.
 It was the third largest Armory in Oklahoma.

 Of the WPA-built armories in Oklahoma, the Enid Armory was the only one utilizing red brick in its construction.
 The Oklahoma National Guard trained soldiers for combat in World War II and Korea.
-In 2005, the BRAC Commission voted to close 53 state armories and build Armed Forces Reserve Centers, including one at Vance Air Force Base.
+In 2005, the Base Realignment and Closure (BRAC) Commission voted to close 53 state armories and build Armed Forces Reserve Centers, including one at Vance Air Force Base.
 The Enid Armory location was approved by city commissioners as a new site for Garfield Elementary School, and was demolished by the Enid Public School system, following the opening of the Armed Forces Reserve Center at Vance, and the removal of lead and asbestos from the site by the Oklahoma Department of Environmental Quality.